 400 Bad Request

-HTTP response status case 400 Bad Request is a generic client error that is normally returned by the server to indicate that the client did something wrong.
-There is some ambiguity between 4XX codes and there are some cases that are not explicitly covered.
-In situations such as these, the server may return the 400 Bad Request status as a catch-all approach.
+The HTTP 400 Bad Request status code is a generic client error returned by the server to indicate the request was malformed or otherwise invalid.
+Some ambiguity exists between 4xx codes, and in cases not explicitly covered by a more specific status, servers return 400 Bad Request as a catch-all.

 Usage

-When the 400 Bad Request error message is received, the client is responsible for examining the message body to learn more about the failure.
-With any error, the server will return sufficient detail for the client to rectify the problem.
-Common reasons that 400 Bad Request are returned are:
+When a 400 Bad Request error arrives, the client is responsible for examining the message body to learn more about the failure.
+The server returns sufficient detail for the client to rectify the problem.
+Common reasons for a 400 Bad Request response include:

-• URL syntax error: this might mean that illegal characters were used in the request.
+- URL syntax error: illegal characters in the request path or query string.

-• Invalid Cookies: when login cookies expire or are no longer valid.
+- Invalid Cookies: login cookies expired or corrupted.

-• DNS cache error: when the client-side version of the DNS cache expires or becomes corrupt, and the name resolution is no longer valid, this error will be returned.
+- DNS cache error: client-side DNS cache has expired or become corrupt, and the resolved address is no longer valid.

 Example